 Welcome to Berlin!

-Berlin the capital of Germany is dynamic, cosmopolitan and creative, allowing for every kind of lifestyle.
+The German capital is dynamic, cosmopolitan and creative, allowing for every kind of lifestyle.
 East meets West in the metropolis at the heart of a changing Europe.
 Germany's largest city is a city of opportunities just waiting to be seized in all areas, like entertainment, recreation, economy, science and academic life.

 We have made this guide to help you get the most out of your stay in Berlin.

 Checkin provides great accommodation in Berlin.

 Here is a list of big events in Berlin:

 The Berlinale, Berlin's International Film Festival, is not only the city’s largest cultural event, but also one of the most important dates on the international film industry’s calendar.
 For two weeks, art, glamour, parties and business meet at this mega event.

 transmediale is an international festival for contemporary art and digital culture.
 Located in Berlin, it presents advanced artistic perspectives reflecting on the socio-cultural impact of new technologies.